KiltzX/Wifi-Deauth-Python/README.md

 # Wifi-Deauth-Python

-Wifi-Deauth-Python is a Python library for automate wifi deauth attack.
+Wifi-Deauth-Python is a Python script for automate wifi deauth attack.

 ## Installation